binraker/RAT-TinyML-record/README.md

 # New updates

 - The Syntiant board and ESP32CAM are now synced.
-The ESP32CAM fetches the time and gives it to the Syntiant board which then starts the RTC.
-If no time is found, there is a variable with a manually defined time variable `manual_set_start_time` which the Syntiant board will start counting from.
+The ESP32CAM fetches the time and gives it to the Syntiant board which then starts the on-board RTC.
+If no time is found, there is a variable with a manually defined time variable, `manual_set_start_time`, which the Syntiant board will start counting from.
 - The CSV files created by the Syntiant board now look like the example below.
-They are now more understandable and also Edge Impulse CSV "compliant"
+They are now more visually understandable and also [Edge Impulse](https://edgeimpulse.com/) CSV "compliant".
+The image below shows a CSV sample that has been uploaded to an Edge Impulse project.

 | timestamp |   accX    |   accY    |   accZ    |   gyrX    |   gyrY    |   gyrZ |
 | --------  | --------- | --------- | --------- | --------- | --------- | ------ |